 How Full Story Reviews Work

-Traditionally, finding out what was really going on around safety at work was complicated, slow or often a bit hit and miss.
+Traditionally, finding out what is really going on around safety at work was complicated, slow or often a bit hit and miss.

 PeopleSafe helps resolve this problem by providing you with tools that direct you to take the right actions around safety.
 Story Reviews are one of these tools.
 When a Full Story is told a Story Review Task is auto-generated.
 This means someone in the organisation will be tasked to review that Story and take some action if needed.